-Top 5 2nd Quarter Trades of Ir - GuruFocus.com
+Top 5 2nd Quarter Trades of IR - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Iron Financial, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were IRIDIAN ASSET MANAGEMENT LLC/CT’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Iron Financial, LLC reduced their investment in ARCA:HTRB by 33,330 shares.
-The trade had a 0.57% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $34.96.
+IRIDIAN ASSET MANAGEMENT LLC/CT reduced their investment in NYSE:MOH by 53,647 shares.
+The trade had a 1.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $302.6.

-Iron Financial, LLC reduced their investment in NAS:AAPL by 3,791 shares.
-The trade had a 0.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $151.81.
+IRIDIAN ASSET MANAGEMENT LLC/CT reduced their investment in NYSE:ELV by 27,283 shares.
+The trade had a 0.93% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $494.66.

-Iron Financial, LLC reduced their investment in ARCA:SCHP by 10,196 shares.
-The trade had a 0.29% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $57.54.
+During the quarter, IRIDIAN ASSET MANAGEMENT LLC/CT bought 127,909 shares of NYSE:POST for a total holding of 792,926.
+The trade had a 0.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $77.42.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.